 Looking for the best things to do in Little Italy San Diego?
-We spent half a day exploring this historic neighourhood and we got you covered with some pro tips!
+We spent half a day exploring this historic neighborhood and we got you covered with some pro tips!

 From tasty food tours to must-visit landmarks, we’ll tell you all about them and why you need to see them.
 This neighborhood has so much to offer, and we can’t wait to share it all with you!